scottdickerson/paleoindian-site/docs/pages/Origin Stories TODOs.md

 ## TODO NEXT STEPS

--   Tik-tok video section
+-   Fix header to handle the other screen widths
 -   Fix header with new styles
--   Fix header to handle the other screen widths
+-
+-   Footer needs to move to the bottom of the screen on any screen height smaller than X
+-   Footer text needs to get much smaller on narrow screen sizes
 -   Fix Rubik Dirt Font
 -   Fix Clovis Point Tooltip PNG width to be narrower around arrows
 -   SVG files for slider are really huge causing slow loading of fonts and other things.
 Ping Katrina for help here